 Jobs really took that to heart when he came back to Apple.
 Not only were the iPod, iPhone, and iPad completely new and exciting, they were competitively priced.
 You can have the best ideas in the world for whatever your niche is but it won’t make a difference unless you find a way to get it in front of people.
 With the Internet today, if you’ve got something good, people will be able to find you.
 Just make sure your stuff isn’t wildly over-priced when they do find you.

 Don’t try to beat the competition at their game.
 Instead, redefine the game.
 The leading smartphones before the iPhone all had physical keyboards like the BlackBerry, Palm Treo and the first versions of Google’s Android.
 Apple came up with something completely different.
 Create a whole new game by thinking outside the box.

 e) Presentation is important

 Steve Jobs was unique in the way he could do a presentation.
-Apple critics didn’t like the way this aspect of Apple and Jobs got so much attention.
-Your products make be good, great even.
-But by creating excitement through your presentation of them, you can capture the attention of a much larger audience.
+Your products may not be the best on the market.
+Nevertheless, by creating excitement through your presentation of these products, you can capture attention and win hundreds of customers to your brand.

 Apple products obtain and retain their uniquely covetable status by continually rolling out new features and upgrades.
 Each device is better than the previous release.
-Apple’s advertising does a better job creating buzz about their products than it does indirectly building brand perceptions.
-It boils down to how Apple generates word-of-mouth.
+Apple’s advertising does a good job creating buzz about their products.
+Apple’s success boils down to how they generate word-of-mouth advertising.
 That word-of-mouth builds brand perceptions, and those enhanced brand perceptions build a desire for the product.